 So far, it looks like sea-level rise is going to drown the current colonies, and land-use wrangles and predation are going to take down the colonies of the future.
 So where exactly is the hope for Laysan Albatrosses?
-It resides in three unlikely sounding stories: feather hunting, bycatch, and plastics.
+It resides in three unlikely sounding stories: feather hunting, fishing bycatch, and plastics.

 The feather trade almost put an end to Laysan Albatrosses right at the start of the 20th century.
 In 1902, Japanese feather hunters began a wholesale destruction of Hawaiian seabird colonies to supply Western hat-makers.
 By the time feather hunting was banned in 1922, only an estimated 18,000 Laysan Albatross pairs were left in the world.
 (There had been an estimated half-million pairs on Laysan Island alone.)
 Their numbers began to improve—remarkably quickly for a bird saddled with a low reproductive rate.
 They reached 280,000 pairs in 1958 and have doubled again since then.

-The next insult the 20th century had in store was industrial fishing—but it’s also a conservation success story in progress.
+The next obstacle the 20th century had in store was industrial fishing—but it’s also a conservation success story in progress.
 Two kinds of fishing are particularly bad for albatrosses: drift nets that cover large expanses of surface water and longline rigs, which are used to catch many of our favorite seafoods: tuna, haddock, cod, swordfish, and Chilean sea bass, to name a few.
 The ships use lines up to 60 miles long.

 As the global appetite for seafood increased, so did the scale of the problem.
 In 1991, an Australian biologist estimated that Japanese longline tuna fleets were setting 108 million hooks and killing a staggering 44,000 albatrosses per year.
 Drift nets placed in the high seas were killing as many as 27,500 albatrosses per year in the North Pacific alone.

-The numbers were so horrifying that action was swift.
+The numbers were so unsettling that action was swift.
 Drift netting was banned in 1992 by international agreement (it still goes on in some national waters), and people started looking for ways to reduce longline bycatch.

 To do this, biologists worked with fishermen.
 They needed methods that were straightforward, inexpensive, and didn’t reduce the fish catch.
 Fortunately, the industry was motivated.